RasmusLesebergPXL/PBTIN/Jaar_2/BigData/README.md

 The Basisprincipes pdf contains highlighted text that appears on the theory exam (10% of exam).

+`SQL` also contains a practice exam and useful setup files for future SQLplus config.

 **Exam Score:** 16

 #### Directory contents: